mochivi/distributed-file-system/docs/architecture.md

 This section provides a high-level summary of the features that are currently implemented and functional in the codebase.

-*   **Client-Facing Operations (via Coordinator):**
+### Client-Facing Operations (via Coordinator)

 * **File Upload:** A client can request to upload a file.
 The coordinator determines the chunking strategy and assigns data nodes for each chunk.
 The client then uploads the chunks directly to the specified data nodes.
 * **File Download:** A client can request to download a file.
-The coordinator provides the locations of the file's chunks, which the client can then download from the data nodes.
+The coordinator provides the locations of the file's chunks, which the client can then download from the data nodes using replica selection algorithms.
 * **Upload Confirmation:** After successfully uploading all chunks to their respective data nodes, the client must send a confirmation to the coordinator.
 This action commits the file's metadata, making it "officially" part of the filesystem.

-*   **Coordinator Functionality:**
+### Coordinator Functionality

 * **Node Management:** The coordinator maintains a list of active data nodes.
 Data nodes register themselves on startup and send periodic heartbeats to signal their liveness.
-The coordinator tracks node status and cluster topology changes.
+The coordinator tracks node status and cluster topology changes using incremental versioning.
-    *   **Chunk Placement Strategy:** For a file upload, the coordinator selects a primary data node and a set of replica nodes for each chunk.
+* **Chunk Placement Strategy:** For a file upload, the coordinator selects a primary data node and a set of replica nodes for each chunk using pluggable node selection algorithms.
 * **Metadata Management:** The coordinator manages all filesystem metadata (file-to-chunk mappings).
 This metadata is currently **stored in-memory** and is not persistent across coordinator restarts.

-*   **Data Node Functionality:**
+* **Session Management:** The coordinator manages metadata sessions to ensure atomicity between chunk uploads and metadata commits.
+Sessions have configurable timeouts to prevent resource leaks.

+### Data Node Functionality

-    *   **Chunk Storage:** Data nodes are responsible for storing chunk data on a local disk.
-The storage mechanism includes a simple, nested directory structure based on chunk IDs to avoid having too many files in a single directory.
+* **Chunk Storage:** Data nodes store chunk data on local disk using a nested directory structure based on chunk IDs to avoid filesystem limitations with too many files in a single directory.
-    *   **gRPC Service:** Each data node exposes a gRPC service for handling chunk operations (uploads, downloads).
+* **gRPC Service:** Each data node exposes a gRPC service for handling chunk operations (uploads, downloads, deletion, health checks).
-    *   **Chunk Replication:** When a data node receives a chunk from a client (acting as the "primary"), it is responsible for replicating that chunk in parallel to the other replica nodes assigned by the coordinator.
+* **Chunk Replication:** When a data node receives a chunk from a client (acting as the "primary"), it replicates that chunk in parallel to the other replica nodes assigned by the coordinator.

-*   **Stubbed or Incomplete Features:**
+* **Streaming Session Management:** Data nodes manage streaming sessions with configurable timeouts to handle client disconnections gracefully.

+### Missing/Incomplete Features

-    *   `DeleteFile` and `ListFiles` operations are defined in the gRPC API but are not implemented.
+* **DeleteFile and ListFiles:** gRPC methods are defined but coordinator implementation is not complete.
-    *   The `api/http` package exists but contains no functional code.
+* **Metadata Persistence:** Coordinator metadata is lost on restart - requires implementation of persistent storage backend (planned: etcd).
+* **Garbage Collection:** No mechanism to clean up orphaned chunks when files are deleted or uploads fail.

 ---